 Return Policy: 12-14 days from shipment or in-store purchase date | Size Range: Varies based on inventory

 If you’re shopping for shoes in a hurry, it wouldn’t be a bad idea to check out what Amazon has to offer (especially if you’re a Prime member and have free two-day or even overnight shipping on many styles).
 Whether you’re looking for UGG Slides, Dolce & Gabbana sandals, or Carhartt steel-toed work boots, Amazon has it.

 Best Trendy: Asos

-For those shopping for fashion, trend-forward styles, Asos is an excellent option.
+For those shopping for trend-forward styles, Asos is an excellent option.
 Not only do they have the latest, greatest trending styles, but the brand also offers trending styles at affordable price points, which is not always easy to find.
-In addition to Asos-designed styles, you can shop shoes from popular brands like Dr. Martens, Converse, and more.
+In addition to Asos-designed styles, you can shop for shoes from popular brands like Dr. Martens, Converse, and more.
 While the online retailer doesn't have a rewards program, they do offer unlimited 2-day shipping for a flat fee of $19 per year, which could be worth it if you shop there often.

 Best Sporty: Foot Locker

 When it comes to budget-friendly athletic and sporting shoe options, Foot Locker has you covered.
 In other words: If you’re looking for a sport-specific sneaker, Foot Locker is a good place to start, whether you’re shopping online or in person.
 Basketball shoes?
 They’ve got it.
 Very particular pair of sneakers from a very particular brand?
 They probably have that, too.
 The company's rewards program offers free shipping, early access to deals, exclusive rewards, and members-only sweepstakes.